SkylineCommunications/dataminer-docs/dataminer-overview/Training_courses_and_certification/Overview_Training_certification.md

 ### Requirements

-**Exam environment**
+- **Exam environment**:

-- Sit in a separate room during the examination.
-If a seperate room is not possible, make sure that you sit alone.
+  - Make sure you are in a separate room during the examination.
+If a separate room is not possible, make sure that you are alone.
   - Turn on your camera during the exam.
   - The examiner can ask you to show the room with the camera to ensure compliance.

-**Language**
+- **Language**:

-- Exams are conducted in English
+  - Exams are conducted in English.

-**Training DMA**
+- **Training DMA**:

   - By default, the training DMA will be used to conduct the exam.

-**Prohibited resources**
+- **Prohibited resources**:

-- The usage of DataMiner Docs or any other resource is strictly forbidded during the exam.
+  - The usage of DataMiner Docs or any other resource is strictly forbidden during the exam.

 > [!NOTE]
+>
 > - If you do not pass the exam, you have one free retake.
 > - Exams are recorded to ensure the integrity of the process and to provide a reference for review if needed.